Martin-A-Silva/CityMap/README.md

 Since I was not happy with it's performance, I ended up using [Google Maps for Compose](https://github.com/googlemaps/android-maps-compose) with the Secrets Gradle plugin to conveniently handle the API KEY.
-It works out-of-the-box and the API KEY is free of charge for 90 days anyway.
+It works out-of-the-box and the API key is free of charge for 90 days anyway.
+For handling the API I'm using the Secrets Gradle plugin.
+You have to create a secrets.properties file on the root of your project with the following content: MAPS_API_KEY=<your API key>.

 I opted for Dagger/Hilt for dependency injection since I'm not familiar with Koin, it helps with unit testing, and for a small app it gets the job done pretty well.

+## Limitations
+Since time was of the essence, I had to make some decisions.

+- UI tests have been left out, but I would have chosen robolectric, since it doesn't need a running emulator thanks to the shadow classes, making it more friendly with CI like Jenkins or CircleCI
+- Responsiveness when tapping the "show favorites only" button could be better, probably by indexing by "isFavorite" too, but still in it's current state it's not too bad.
+Showing a spinner when toggling the "favorites only" would have been nice though.
+- Using UI States and UI Events would have made the code more readable, predictable and testable
+- UseCases and a domain layer would make the code more Clean Arch-y, but for a small app they can be expendable